Anand, Gujarat: Economy

 Economy of the Anand is very vibrant which ranges from farming to big scale industries.
 Major crops includes Tobacco and Banana.
 Anand is home to the famous Amul Dairy, Vidya Dairy, Amul Chocolate Plant, Mogar and Gujarat Co-operative Milk Marketing Federation.
 Anand is home to famous educational institute named Institute of Rural Management Anand.
-IRMA is a pioneering institution in rural management education and research.
 Vitthal Udhyog Nagar, a very big industrial belt is located on the outskirts of the city.
-Many famous industries including Elecon Engineering, Vulcan Industrial Engineering Co.
+Many famous industries including HLE Glascoat Ltd.Elecon Engineering, Vulcan Industrial Engineering Co.
 Ltd, Warm Steam, The Charotar Iron Factory (est.1938), Milcent, Atlanta Electrics, Worldwide Overseas Travels and Alian Software are situated in this industrial belt.
 Also there are three vegetable markets which have developed in this city.
 The well known Shri Krishna Hospital, Karamsad is located near Anand.
+The first Aerospace company in Gujarat BC Instruments India Pvt Ltd, started operating in year 2004 and has prestigious AS9100 and NADCAP approvals.
+Leading electric motor and solar pump company ROTOMAG is located in Anand.